Blink-182: Formation and initial years (1992–1994)

-The band began booking shows, and were on stage nearly every weekend, even at Elks Lodges and YMCA centers.
-DeLonge called clubs constantly in San Diego asking for a spot to play, as well as local high schools, convincing them that Blink was a "motivational band with a strong antidrug message" in hopes to play at an assembly or lunch.
-San Diego at this time was "hardly a hotbed of [musical] activity", according to journalist Joe Shooman, but the band's popularity grew as did punk rock concurrently in the mainstream.
+The band began booking shows, and were on stage nearly every weekend, even at Elks Lodges and YMCA centres.
+DeLonge constantly called clubs in San Diego asking for a spot to play, as well as local high schools, convincing them that Blink was a "motivational band with a strong antidrug message" in hopes to play at an assembly or lunch.
+San Diego at this time was "hardly a hotbed of [musical] activity", according to journalist Joe Shooman and the band's popularity grew as did punk rock concurrently in the mainstream.
 They quickly became part of a circuit that also included bands such as Ten Foot Pole and Unwritten Law, and Blink soon found its way onto the bill as the opening band for acts performing at Soma, a local all-ages venue.
-"The biggest dreams we ever had when we started was to [headline] a show at Soma," Hoppus said later.
+"The biggest dreams we ever had when we started was to [headline] a show at Soma", Hoppus said later.
 Meanwhile, Hoppus' manager at the record store, Patrick Secor, fronted the group money to properly record another demo at a local studio Doubletime.
 The result was Buddha (1994), which the members of the band viewed as the band's first legitimate release.
 That year, however, Raynor's family relocated to Reno, Nevada, and he was briefly replaced by musician Mike Krull.
 The band saved money and began flying Raynor out to shows, and he eventually moved back and in with Hoppus in mid-1995.
 During that time, the band would record its first album, first music video, and develop a larger following.